joellarwood/SIPS19Notes/QMPs.md

 - going back and forth between single and multiple item analyses
 - watch for 'adapted' etc. make sure you get the validity evidence or at least item wording.

-It's ok to modify scales but it is essential to be transparent about this
+It's ok to modify scales but it is essential to be transparent about this.